-A couple weeks ago, I invited a few writers here in Houston to my house for what I believe to be was the largest blind tasting of American True Rosés in history (the previous “largest” was the one we held two years ago year).
+A couple weeks ago, I invited a few writers here in Houston to my house for what I believe to be the largest annual blind tasting of American True Rosés in the country.

 What, one might ask, is a “True Rosé“?

 Well, there are essentially three ways to make a rosé wine.
 The first, which is rarely practiced outside of sparkling wine production, is a simple blend of red wine and white wine.
 The second, which is widely practiced around the world, is called the “Saignée Method” where shortly after a red grape crush, a portion of the grape juice (after brief contact with the skins) is bled off (“saignée” means “bled” in French).
 This bled off wine is then vinified as if it were a white wine.

 The third option is what I call a “True Rosé.”
 In this process, the grapes are raised, picked, and processed with the idea of making rosé in mind.
 True Rosés are therefore not a byproduct of red wine production, they are intentionally or purposefully made.
 They are True Rosés.

 A couple of years ago, a few days before The World’s Largest Blind Tasting of American True Rosés I got into a rather heated argument on Twitter with two Master Sommeliers worlds away (one, who literally wrote a book on rosé, was in the UK and the other, who made a rosé by blending red and white wine [a practice that is practically unheard of outside of Champagne] was in Australia).
 They both took exception to my use of the term “True Rosé” to characterize an approach to making rosé that otherwise does not have an agreed-upon term to describe it.